 The program is divided into multiple formats that include but are not limited to lectures, field visits, and professional placements.

-- Lectures are in-class, delivered in English by certified teachers and social workers and may include guest presenters.
+- Lectures are in-class, delivered in English by experienced teachers and social workers and may include guest presenters.

 - Field visits are delivered out of class, in English or translated from French into English.

 - Professional placements are carried out in a choice of fields and topics (depending on participant’s level and placement options) in French, with an English speaker on hand.

-- Individual or group study provides time to work on presentations or assessment preparation.
+- Individual or group study provides time to work on social impact projects

-Some reading will be expected before and during the program.
+Some reading an research will be expected before and during the program.

 The program is an intensive immersion in French Social Work and way of life.

 A typical day will start around 9 am and can end anytime between 5pm or later, depending on social activities or placements, with the exception of one free afternoon a week.